 Emerging markets are the next big opportunity after the US, says Frost & Sullivan

-LONDON, Aug.
-23, 2016 /PRNewswire/ -- Increased life expectancy, a growing aged population cohort, and the higher incidence of chronic lifestyle-related diseases are encouraging the use of generic pharmaceuticals as governments and healthcare service providers strive to contain costs.
+KUALA LUMPUR, Malaysia, Aug.
+4, 2016 /PRNewswire/ -- Increased life expectancy, a growing aged population cohort, and the higher incidence of chronic lifestyle-related diseases are encouraging the use generic pharmaceuticals as governments and healthcare service providers strive to contain costs.
 Impending patent expiries of key drugs and a promising pipeline of next-gen high value-added biosimilars too will sustain double digit growth for generics.
 On the flip side, increasing global competition, downward pricing pressure, and tightening regulations will challenge market participants.
 Further, professionals and patients often prefer branded drugs over generics.
 Using innovative production platforms to develop lower cost biosimilars as well as a premium priced portfolio can offer greater mileage to generics companies.

 "Patent expiration and increased usage of traditional generic drugs are curbing the cost of drugs, compelling the industry to invest in specialty medicines," said Frost & Sullivan Transformational Health Industry Manager Sanjeev Kumar.
 "With innovation and technology, generics can be enhanced to deliver additional benefits.
 Furthermore, to beat the competition, several generics companies in developed countries are transforming themselves from low-margin formulation to high-margin formulation manufacturers."

 The US remains the largest generic pharmaceuticals market, characterised by high profit margins, high levels of generic prescription by doctors, strong intellectual property legislations, retailers' purchasing price, and pricing levels determined by demand.
 Europe may emerge as a game changer with the early adoption of biosimilar drugs.